EricTheToon/Fortlatro/README.md

 EVIL Crac - Rare - 1/13 chance to do something bad from the original Crac's abilities (can turn back into Crac)

 Emily - Legendary - Retrigger everything

+Zorlodo Blue - Legendary - Gain +1 joker slots every ante

+Zorlodo Red - Rare - Destroy the joker on the right and replace it with another random joker every round

+Dr.AV - Rare - When an LTM Card is used 1/2 chance to create a copy (Copies cannot be copied)

 Toilet Gang - Uncommon - Gains x0.2 mult every time played hand contains a Flush